 Back from commercial and kids are singing and Al is back now sitting with Matt and Savannah.
-There’s a Kentucky Fried Chicken float reminding everyone that turkey is for today, but our greasy unhealthy chicken is year round!
+There’s a Kentucky Fried Chicken float reminding everyone that turkey is for today, but our greasy unhealthy chicken is for the entire year round!
 Amazingly country singer Dustin Lynch performs while Colonel Sanders waves to the excited crowd.

 The Air Force plays and marches!
 Some red plane balloon.
 I think he’s from that Cars universe of movies.

 Sara Evans!
 Here’s the one person I was looking forward to seeing since seeing her name in the opening of this thing.
 Imagine my surprise seeing her standing on an Entenmann’s float!
 What the hell???

 She sounds good – or at least the track she’s lip syncing to sounds good.
 I don’t think her being surrounded by people dressed as doughnuts dancing with rolling pins does much for her career though.

 To add further insult, they talk over the last bit of her performance to tell us what crap they got coming up next!
 Sara deserves better!
 I hope this appearance at least helps her sell some songs, everyone is shilling this morning so she might as well get a piece of the action too.

 Is this parade almost over yet?
 I’ve lost all patience.
 I don’t know how families stick around watching this whole thing?
 The only way I think you can endure this is just using it as background noise, like those sounds of the ocean that help you fall asleep.

 More performances.
 A Ninja Turtles float to promote their new upcoming show.
 A Sour Patch float with of course a performance to go along with it.